 Each pellet comes with a motorized device that looks like a long screw—also known as an auger.
 The auger feeds the combustion chamber with pellets.

 The amount of heat a pellet stove puts out depends on the feed rate.
 So, you are essentially controlling the feed rate when you are using the thermostat on your pellet stove.

 Some units require you to manually ignite the pellets, but most have automatic ignition.
-To heat your room safely, the heat exchanger draws the cool air from your room and circulates it around the combustion chamber, and then blows the heated air back into the room.
+To heat your room safely, the heat exchanger draws the cool air from your room and circulates it around the combustion chamber and burn pot, and then blows the heated air back into the room.

 For instance, if there is not enough space between the pellet stove and the surrounding walls, the walls will overheat.
-If you think space might be a problem, consider getting a tall pellet stove that has a smaller footprint.
+If you think space might be a problem, consider getting a tall small pellet stove.